-‘World’s Sexiest Nurse’ Lauren Drain Flaunts Baby Bump In Figure-Hugging, Super Short Mini Dress
+‘World’s Sexiest Nurse’ Lauren Drain Flaunts Baby Bump In Figure-Hugging, Super-Short Mini Dress

 Over the past few months, Lauren hasn’t been exactly shy when it comes to showing off her pregnant body.
 As of late, she’s been posting numerous provocative photos that prove women don’t lose their sex appeal after becoming pregnant.

-On Monday, the beauty uploaded a video that showed her wearing a risque olive-green bikini that left little to the imagination.
-The clip shows Lauren posing confidently in the barely-there bikini.
+On Monday, the beauty uploaded a video that showed her wearing a risque olive green bikini that left little to the imagination.
+The clip shows Lauren posing confidently in the barely-there two-piece.
 Many fans applauded the personal trainer for looking so fit, despite being in her third trimester.
 When one follower asked if Lauren still works out to maintain her toned physique, she was quick to respond.

 View this post on Instagram